explosion/thinc/README.rst

 dozens of classes.
 It drives https://spacy.io , a pipeline of very efficient NLP components.
 I've only used thinc from Cython; no real Python API is currently available.

-Currently the only model implemented is the averaged perceptron, which is surprisingly competitive for these problems.

-Despite the recent enthusiasm for deep learning, linear models can still perform very well, if the right feature engineering is applied.
-The key is adding good conjunction features --- e.g., "next_word=X && next_next_word=Y".
-For this, I have a helper-class thinc.features.Extractor, which you pass a list of templates, which then performs your feature extraction, given an array of atomic context items.

 License
 -------